 - Home improvement supplies ($878 million)

 Offer some gift ideas within each of these categories in a blog post or article and distribute it as Native Ads!
+For example, in the category of home improvement, you might go for some of the best acrylic prints to advertise as decorations within the home.
 This does two things: establishes you as a thought leader during the holiday and increases the likelihood of engagement and sales!
 (Just see those stats below).

 ⇒ Wondering what kind of article?
 Try a Listicle!